kristpapadopoulos/house-price-predictions/README.md

 # Follow the Trend

-## An examination of lattice regression against to lasso and random forest regression
+## An examination of lattice regression against lasso and random forest regression

 ## by Krist Papadopoulos